 As runners, we’re on our feet: a lot.
+And having the right running socks and shoes are a no-compromise kind of thing, right?
 That’s part of the process, right?
 Even though running is a fairly straightforward activity — one foot in front of the other, over and over again — for most of us, we don’t actually take the time to appreciate the veritable beatdown that our feet endure when we go about pursuing the sport that we all love so much.

 The fact of the matter is that when we run, science has suggested that our bodies can feel upwards of seven times our body weight with each running foot strike we place.
 Do the math: that’s a lot of force!
 No wonder so many running naysayers out there allege that “running is bad for your knees.”
 Sometimes it’s hard to think otherwise when you know how much force is reverberating through your body with each step that you run.